Ganesh-P-A/firstwebsite/README.md

 # Firstwebsite
-This is my First HTML Website
+This is my First HTML Website,
-This website is just for educational purpose
+This website is just for educational purpose,
 Made By Ganesh